Zenlytic/zenlytic-docs/docs/4_embedding/3_signed_embedding.md

         "account_id": 1327789
     },
     "extra_prompt_context": "Always address me in French",
+    "chat_header_message": "Welcome Paul,",
-    "chat_welcome_message": "Welcome to MyCompany chat!
-How can I help?", "chat_initial_prompts": ["What are my sales in the last month?", "How many customers joined in the last week?"]
+    "chat_welcome_message": "How can I help you today?", "chat_initial_prompts": ["What are my sales in the last month?", "How many customers joined in the last week?"]
 }
 ```